 The District uses line-item and site-based budgetary approaches to provide campuses with a standard allocation based on student enrollment.
 Enrollment projections also drive general operating staffing levels and non-position allocations.
 Staffing ratios adhere to the Oklahoma legislature mandated by House Bill 1017.
-Enrollment projections for the year ended June 30, 2023, show enrollment numbers increasing due to the growing population in the southern and eastern portions of the District boundaries.
+Enrollment projections for the year ended June 30, 2024, show stable enrollment numbers, but forecasted growth due to the growing population in the southern and eastern portions of the District boundaries.

 Local sources of revenue consist primarily of ad valorem revenue, which is based on an annual levy of 36 mills (one mill is equal to \$1 per \$1,000 of net assessed valuation).
-For 2022-23, the District's net assessed valuation grew by 7% primarily due to an increase in personal real property within the boundaries of the District.
+For 2023-24, the District's net assessed valuation grew by 8% primarily due to an increase in personal real property within the boundaries of the District.
 Additional information on the District's net assessed valuation can be found in the Statistical Section of this report.
 Other local sources of revenue include fees from before and after school care, donations, interest earnings, and facility rentals.